 What is X-Ray Fluorescence?

 The difference in energy between the inner and outer shells is unique for each element.
 Therefore, the energy of X-ray fluorescence is unique for each element.
 In addition, the energy is greater for shells that are closer to the nucleus.
 So, K shell > L shell > M shell.
-X-ray fluorescence that is emitted during a transition from the L shell to the K shell are called Kα rays, and the X-ray fluorescence that is emitted during a transition from the M shell to the K shell are called Kβ rays.
+X-ray fluorescence that is emitted during a transition from the L shell to the K shell is called Kα rays, and the X-ray fluorescence that is emitted during a transition from the M shell to the K shell is called Kβ rays.

 Principle of Measurement